Bad Habits: Policy Confounding and Out-of-Trajectory Generalization in RL: Experiments

 \subsection{Environments}

-We ran our experiments on three grid-world environments: the \textbf{Frozen T-Maze} from Section \ref{sec:example}, and the below described \textbf{Key2Door}, and \textbf{Diversion} environments.
-We use these as pedagogical examples to clarify the ideas introduced by the theory.
-Nonetheless, in Appendix \ref{sec:related_work}, we refer to previous works showing evidence of particular forms of policy confounding in high dimensional domains. \begin{example}\textbf{Key2Door.} Here, the agent needs to collect a key placed at the beginning of the corridor in Figure \ref{fig:key2door_offtrack} (left) and then open the door at the end.
-The observations do not show whether the key has already been collected.
-Thus, to solve the task in the minimum number of steps, the agent must remember that it already got the key when going to the door.
-Yet, since during training, the agent always starts the episode at the first cell from the left, when moving towards the door, the agent can forget about the key once it has reached the third cell.
+We run our experiments on three grid-world environments: the \textbf{Frozen T-Maze} from Section \ref{sec:example}, and the below described \textbf{Key2Door}, and \textbf{Diversion} environments. \begin{example}\textbf{Key2Door.} Here, the agent needs to collect a key placed at the beginning of the corridor in Figure \ref{fig:key2door_offtrack} (left) and then open the door at the end.
+The current observation variables do not show whether the key has already been collected.
+The states are thus given by the history of past locations $s_t = \langle l_0, \dots, l_t \rangle$.
+This is because to solve the task in the minimum number of steps, the agent must remember that it already got the key when going to the door.
+Yet, since during training, the agent always starts the episode at the first cell from the left, when moving toward the door, the agent can forget about the key (i.e., ignore past locations) once it has reached the third cell.
 As in the Frozen T-Maze example, the agent can build the habit of using its own location to tell whether it has or has not got the key yet.
 This, can only occur when the agent consistently follows the optimal policy, depicted by the purple arrow.
 Otherwise, if the agent moves randomly through the corridor, it is impossible to tell whether the key has or has not been collected.
 In contrast, in the evaluation environment, the agent always starts at the second to last cell, this confuses the agent, which is used to already having the key by the time it reaches said cell.
-A DBN describing the dynamics of the environment is provided in Appendix \ref{ap:dbns}. \end{example}
+A DBN is provided in Appendix \ref{ap:dbns}. \end{example}